nitishisskittish/Astrapad/README.md

 ### **Extra Stuff**
 ---
-The example I’m using to create this README had this section, so I’m adding it too.
+The example I’m basing this README off of had this section, so I’m adding it too.
 Thanks a lot to the Blueprint Hackclub slack, I probably wouldn’t have finished this project without their help.
 Ummm yeah, that’s it I guess.